Support of the Development of Educational Tools and Material

 The calls that are open are indicated below.

-Call for (remotely) accessible experimental hardware
+Call for (remotely) accessible experimental hardware (CLOSED)

 As part of its activities, FuseNet supports the accessibility of experimental hardware for educational purposes.
 In the past successful applicants have used this funding to increase accessibility of existing fusion-related experiments and develop novel hands-on experiments.
 Such examples can be found in the Educational Materials browser under Experiments.